anhpham-econ/The-Data-Incubator/README.md

-# AirBnB listing houses in Sydney between 2014 and 2017.
+# AirBnB listing rooms in Sydney between 2014 and 2017.